Madame Restell: Legal troubles

 In 1855, Frederica Medinger, a German immigrant, approached Restell asking for a room to stay in until the birth of her child.
 According to Medinger, Restell gave her six pills at the time of the birth.
 A day after the birth, Medinger asked for her child and was told by Restell that the child had disappeared.
 Restell was accused of kidnapping and being too greedy.
 When Restell was taken to court, Medinger did not show.
 Many assumed Restell had paid her to drop the case.
 Restell was dismissed, and the woman and her baby were never heard of again.
 It is assumed the child was adopted through an arrangement by Restell.

 The various reactions to Restell and her New York practice echoed general attitudes toward abortion in the United States.
 Traveling salesmen in cities such as Boston and Philadelphia heard of her financial success and sold pills to capitalize on similar profits.
 Before her own legal troubles, Restell heard stories of abortion providers in Philadelphia and Lowell, Massachusetts indicted for murder—indicators of growing opposition to the practice on a national scale.
 A similar case was that of Dr. John Stevens, a physician who performed an abortion on a young Boston woman named Gallagher.
 Her death, a consequence of this high-risk operation, prompted Stevens to be accused of murder.

 Though the Civil War distracted many Americans from the abortion debate, its end allowed some physicians to return to their anti-abortion campaign.

 "Since the embryo, they argued, was fully alive from the point of conception, abortion at any point, regardless of whether the mother had quickened or not—was murder pure and simple."

 While some physician took clear moral stances on the issue, others found their campaign increased the likelihood that untrained physicians would be penalized, thereby creating the potential to advance the activists' own professional goals.

 Madame Restell had amassed a fortune.
 She owned several plots of land, one of which featured an extravagant mansion.
 She had the finest horses, carriages, and silk dresses.
 The Civil War gave Restell the cover she needed to get her business back on her feet.
 Although she had been imprisoned once and accused numerous times, Restell appeared unscathed.

+Restell's practice generated significant public controversy, and she was frequently the subject of criticism reflecting broader social anxieties about gender roles and reproductive control.
+Despite this scrutiny, contemporaries noted that she maintained a composed public demeanor.

+She faced multiple legal challenges during her career.
+Some accounts suggest that she attempted to avoid prosecution through bribery, although she continued to advertise her services extensively.
+Her prosecutions occurred during a period when legal enforcement against abortion providers was becoming more common; prior to this shift, such practitioners were rarely arrested or charged.